smolang/SemanticObjects/website/source/language/expressions.rst

 .. code-block:: java

-   new Person("Name", 35) models "a :person"
+   new Person("Name", 35) models "a :person."

 The New FMU Expression
 -----------------------